Atmosera-CoPilot-Dev/self-paced/go/README.md

 # Exercise Instructions

-If you don't already have the Go runtime installed, as CoPilot for help.
+If you don't already have the Go runtime installed, ask CoPilot for assistance.

 In the `starter` folder is a file `robot.go` that defines the main package and the imports you will need.